 - Reducing face-to-face contact to less than 15 minutes

-The Victorian Government's We Volunteer site connects volunteers with groups and organisations looking for help, groups and organisations can register to be connected with potential volunteers.
+Groups and organisations can register on the Victorian Government's We Volunteer site to be connected with potential volunteers.

 Information for volunteers